 This assures you that you are always safe whenever you use this rechargeable self-balancing scooter.
 This certification is granted after successfully passing an evaluation of the safety of the electrical drive train system, battery, and charger system combinations have been conducted.

 IP (or “Ingress Protection”) ratings are defined in international standard EN 60529 (British BS EN 60529:1992, European IEC 60509:1989).
 They are used to define levels of sealing effectiveness of electrical enclosures against intrusion from foreign bodies (tools, dirt etc) and moisture.
 While we cover a huge range of electrical enclosures, our most common IP ratings are probably 65, 66, 67 and 68.

-- The IP rating of our hoverboards is IP52.
+- IP52 is common rating for most of the hoverboards.
 More about IP ratings can be found here

-- Hoverboards are not designed for use on muddy or grassy ground
+- Most Hoverboards are not designed for use on muddy or grassy ground.

-- Hoverboards are not designed to withstand water splashed from the underside
+- Most Hoverboards are not designed to withstand water splashed from the underside.

 - Do ensure the hoverboard is wiped down

 - Do ensure the charging port is completely dry before attempting to charge

 - Do fully charge the hoverboard before storage